pwarnock/church-volunteer-app/README.md

 - Follow the code style in [AGENTS.md](./AGENTS.md)
 - Use Bun for package management
+- Pre-commit hooks run ESLint, Prettier, and TypeScript type checking automatically
+- Write tests for new features (unit, BDD, or E2E as appropriate)
-- Test your changes thoroughly
+- Test your changes thoroughly using `bun test`, `bun test:bdd`, or `bun test:e2e`
 - Update documentation as needed
+- Ensure accessibility compliance with WCAG 2.1 AA standards

 ## 📄 License